tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 ## Current actions

 Todo:
+* readjust parameter names, to camelCased.
+Extend param to parameter
 * insert in package desc added dependencies
 * dbcheck param generation (doc)
 * see how to handle list and map from parameter server